 Significance and applied value of the work

-To teach schoolchildren to take care of the nature around us, to instill in them the skills of manual labor, to expand their knowledge about the history of things.
+To teach schoolchildren to take care of the nature around us, to instill in them manual labor skills, and to expand their knowledge about the history of things.

 Figures and facts